Monitor Application: Kubernetes on Raspberry Pi

 Now we want to deploy Bleemeo agent, the yaml file is available at this link:

-Warning you need to download and configure this file before apply it!
+Be aware that you need to download and configure this file before applying it!

 you can use :